jvlflame/FkuLibrary/README.md

 ### Prerequisites

 - [PowerShell 5.0 or higher (6.0+ recommended)](<(https://github.com/PowerShell/PowerShell)>)
-- ComicRack, Ubooquity, or any other CMS that supports `ComicInfo.xml` metadata
+- ComicRack, Komga, Ubooquity, or any other CMS that supports `ComicInfo.xml` metadata

 #### Accepted archive filenames